Harmful Algal Bloom Video Challenge

 In addition to cash prizes, winning videos will be posted on the EPA webpage and social media platforms.
 Winners will be announced in early 2022.

 Videos will be judged on scientific accuracy, creativity and quality.

 The Challenge began on April 22, 2021.
 All video entries must be submitted in digital format by midnight CDT on Nov.
-21, 2021 (deadline has been extended).
+21, 2021 (extended deadline).

 - Videos must focus on informing the public about harmful algal blooms in urban water bodies (e.g., neighborhood or community lakes or ponds and natural streams) and how to be safe around them.
 In the 0-2 minute video, Challenge-solvers must highlight at least one or more groups that use the waters, such as swimmers, boaters, fishers, or people who bring pets to the water.

 - Videos should raise awareness about available local, state, or federal government resources for this issue.
 Applicants should strive to be creative, innovative and educational in their video content.
 Videos may include explanations or instructions.

 - Identities of people, organizations, companies and institutions cannot appear in the video.

 Be two minutes or less in length